Canvas & Metal

 Hareet Basu uses visual language directly in his impressionistic depiction.
 He touches on the burning issue of the environment.
 The white flowers painted all over the fore and middle ground of the picture plane against the pale green and dark background with little empty patches on the top indeed give a pleasant feeling to the viewers.
 Unlike Hareet, Kishore Shankar is strictly abstract in his painting ‘Dissolving Rainbow’.
 He uses bright colors in his central fugal painting.
 In the center he uses bold and strong red color with streaks of green and little blue.
 Around the central elements, he covers the entire canvas with bold patches of white ochre and gray creating a highly vibrating effect.
 Indeed it is an exalting abstraction.

 Among the group, Biplab Sarkar and Chaitali Chanda ramps in with their competent metal sculptures.
-Biplab in his sculpture ‘Bird’ expresses the natural instinct of motherhood.
+Biplab in his sculpture ‘Bird’ expresses the instinct of motherhood.
 A bird feeding its infants gives the feel of motion as if it has swiftly swung down vertically onto its nest with feed for its little ones.
 A well-executed sculpture in form and content is superb.
 The grace of the group Chitali Chanda successfully executes the rhythmic flow in her creation ‘Human Figures’.
 The female form in dance-like posture is being clamped by the male figure integrating the cathartic expression in the totality of the image.
 It is beautiful.

 The accomplished artists’ presentations need to be watched with empathy.